rich-p-rich/coffee-and-honey-p5/README.md

 ## Products: type and pricing
 Unlike the products on Boutique Ado, the prices of both coffee and honey are linked to their weight; therefore I set up the product model to allow for products with a straight-forward price class (as on Boutique Ado) and for products like mine where the price is linked to the weight (i.e. size).

+Originally, I planned to offer both pre-ground coffee and as well as beans, which is why I have kept the navbar link to first the category and then the product detail page.
+Similarly with honey, I planned to offer both creamed set honey in addition to the more common liquid honey.
+Due to lack of time I could not do this, but thought it worth keeping the category alive for this MVP project and building on that in a later itertion.

 ## Coffee
 I offer three types of coffee: Arabia, Colombian and Robusta.
 Each type is offered in 4 weight variants (250g, 500g, 750g, 1000g) with the price increasing accordingly (5.99, 9.99, 14.99, 19.99)